Farrah Abraham

 Farrah Abraham (born May 31, 1991) is an American reality television personality, singer, pornographic actress, and writer.
-Born in Omaha, Nebraska, and raised in Council Bluffs, Iowa, she received public attention after being cast in the reality television series 16 and Pregnant in 2009, which documented the pregnancies and first months of motherhood for several young women.
+Born and raised in Council Bluffs, Iowa, she received public attention after being cast in the reality television series 16 and Pregnant in 2009, which documented the pregnancies and first months of motherhood for several young women.
 Later that year, she was cast in the spin-off series Teen Mom, and appeared in each of its four seasons until its conclusion in 2012.
 That August, she released her debut studio album and first memoir, both of which were titled My Teenage Dream Ended.
 The book made it onto The New York Times bestseller list.

 Early life

 Farrah Abraham was born in Omaha, Nebraska, and raised in Council Bluffs, Iowa.
 Her father, Michael Abraham, is of Syrian and Italian descent.
 Her mother, Debra Danielsen, is of Danish and Sicilian ancestry.
-She grew up with her half-sister, Ashley Danielson.
+She grew up with her half-sister, Ashley Danielsen.
 Her parents divorced in 2010 and in 2017, her mother married David Merz.

 Career

 16 and Pregnant and Teen Mom

 In 2008, Abraham, then 17, was selected to appear on the MTV show, 16 and Pregnant, a reality series that aimed to document the lives of pregnant teenagers across the United States.
 News of her pregnancy caused issues between her and her mother, Debra Danielsen, with Danielsen calling her daughter a whore and preventing her from obtaining an abortion; being pregnant, Abraham was forced to discontinue her cheerleading.
 Furthermore, during filming, Derek Underwood, the father of her child, died in a car accident.
 Abraham gave birth to the couple's daughter, Sophia Laurent Abraham, on February 23, 2009.
-Abraham's episode of 16 and Pregnant aired in 2009.
+Abraham's episode of 16 and Pregnant aired on June 17, 2009.

 Later that year she was cast in the spin-off series Teen Mom; it followed Abraham, in addition to Maci Bookout, Catelynn Lowell and Amber Portwood, who also appeared on episodes of 16 and Pregnant, during their first years of motherhood.
 The series premiere was broadcast on December 8, 2009.
-Abraham and her mother are seen to have a rocky relationship throughout Teen Mom, with Danielson being charged with assault in an Iowa court for hitting her in January 2010.
+Abraham and her mother are seen to have a rocky relationship throughout Teen Mom, with Danielsen being charged with assault in an Iowa court for hitting her in January 2010.
 Abraham started seeing a therapist to discuss the rocky relationship with her family, because she couldn't cope with her mother's actions as well as dealing with her emotions regarding Sophia's father, Derek Underwood and his death.
 Farrah eventually proved to Derek's family through a paternity test that Derek was in fact Sophia's father and then was faced with a lawsuit filed by Derek's mother for grandparents' visitation rights, despite no previous contact with Sophia.

 In 2011, she began attending the Art Institute of Fort Lauderdale in Florida, where she got an associate degree in culinary arts and management.
 She later launched the "Mom & Me" pasta sauce line.